WAM2layers/WAM2layers/docs/develop.md

 part of the code, I would switch to another branch.
 This keeps all changes that belong together, well, together.

-## Make changes
+### Make changes

 Now you are ready to make the changes you need and test whether they work.
 Keep in mind that your changes should not break the code for other people.
 If you're adding new code, please also add relevant documentation, and add an update to the changelog.
+If your introducing new dependencies, add them to `pyproject.toml`.
 For more information on the inner workings of WAM2layers, see below.

-## Follow the style guide
+### Follow the style guide

 Try to follow the Python style guide ([pep8](https://peps.python.org/pep-0008/)).
 This is where the developer tools